domberardi10/CMPM121_FinalProject_Group17/README.md

 # CMPM121_FinalProject_Group17
 Final project for UCSC CMPM121 - Game Technologies.
 Group project to create a single scene with only one light source.

-CMPM 121-01
-Nathan Prieto, Dominic Berardi, Omar Alkharji
+-Nathan Prieto, Dominic Berardi, Omar Alkharji
-David Abramov
+-Instructor: David Abramov
-Final Project

 DESCRIPTION:
 In this 2.5D side-scrolling slender-esque/scuffed horror game,